 3. Educational Data Mining

 The EDM or the Educational Data Mining mostly comes handy in the situations where career counseling is given to the students to choose their stream as many due to the scoring of low marks in semesters take a drop year and end up being depressed.
 Such data mining shall help the students in know their path as their scores can be predicted with the help of their past data.
-The statistics of their marks can help in deriving the stream or branch of studies they would like to take up for pursuing their career with the help of DM application.
+The statistics of their marks can help in deriving the stream or branch of studies they would like to take up for pursuing their career with the help of the DM application.

 4. Customer Relationship Management